 - f.
 HIMURJA does not take up either technical or environmental or social assessments for any projects.
 It does not have Social Specialists as staff or consultants, does not have its own E&S framework, policies or reporting mechanisms.
-The projects under HIMURJA are categorized as "white" projects which means minimal E&S negative impacts and high E&S benefits. - In the selection process for hydro, HIMURJA can reject applications not found fit from an - In the selection process for hydro, HIMURIA can reject applications not found fit from an environmental / ecological point of view
+The projects under HIMURJA are categorized as "white" projects55 which means minimal E&S negative impacts and high E&S benefits. - o In the selection process for hydro, HIMURJA can reject applications not found fit from an environmental / ecological point of view

-&lt;sup>55PCB categorizes projects in four categories based on E&S risks and impacts - red, orange, green and white
+55PCB categorizes projects in four categories based on E&S risks and impacts - red, orange, green and white